Tag: east hartford

 Samuel Clemens (Mark Twain) regularly attended Hartford ballgames and took notes of the action on personal stationary.

-While attending a game between the Brooklyn Atlantics and the Hartford Dark Blues, Twain’s umbrella went missing.
+While attending a game between the Brooklyn Atlantics and the Dark Blues, Twain’s umbrella suddenly went missing.
 In response to the suspected theft, Twain published a reward in the Hartford Daily Courant on May 20, 1875:

 TWO HUNDRED AND FIVE DOLLARS REWARD — At the great base ball match on Tuesday, while I engaged in hurrahing, a small boy walked off with an English-made brown silk UMBRELLA belonging to me and forgot to bring it back.
 I will pay $5 for the return of the umbrella in good condition to my house on Farmington Avenue.
 I do not want the boy (in an active state) but will pay two hundred dollars for his remains.